denten-books/plain-text/3-format.md

 in the arrangement of bits along the surface of electromagnetic storage.
-Formats thus translate between disparate systems of ordering and signification.[^ln3-symbolisms] We are presented with metaphors of order on the screen: paragraphs, pages, files, and folders.
+Formats thus translate between disparate systems of ordering and signification.[^ln3-symbolisms] We are presented with metaphors of order on
+screen: paragraphs, pages, files, and folders.
 These resemble their paper counterparts, but they represent other, less familiar and nonequivalent ordering structures on disk.